scarletquasar/melon-docs-ofc/docs/modules/http/result.md

 # `Melon.http.result(statusCode, responseBody, responseHeaders?)`

-Creates a result object with a specfic status code, response body and headers to be used as result of a http application endpoint.
+Creates a result object with a specfic status code, response body and headers to be used as result of a `HttpApplication` endpoint.

 Status: `stable` <br />
 Returns: `HttpResult`